Artworks

 Unique Piece / Direct Carving / Freehand

-Dive – A Tribute to Love and Balance
+Diving – A Tribute to Love and Balance

 Both observe each other, respond to each other, complement each other.
 They form only a visual dialogue where elegance meets impulse, where softness balances with energy, in a moment suspended between momentum and contemplation FOR UNION.